rust-lang-de/rustbook-de/src/ch10-02-traits.md

   |         |move occurs because `item` has type `T`, which does not implement the `Copy` trait
   |         help: consider removing the `&`: `item`

-error: aborting due to 2 previous errors

 Some errors have detailed explanations: E0507, E0508.
 For more information about an error, try `rustc --explain E0507`.
-error: could not compile `chapter10`
+error: could not compile `chapter10` due to previous error

-To learn more, run the command again with --verbose.
 ```

 Die Schlüsselzeile bei diesem Fehler ist `cannot move out of type [T], a